simplpear/n8n-easy-chat-ui/README.md

     *   Clear chat history.
 *   **Dynamic Tab Title:** Browser tab title updates with the custom chat name.

+## Architecture & Data Storage

+This application is a **client-side only React application**.
+It does not require a dedicated backend server for its own operations.

+*   **Communication:** It interacts directly with your specified n8n webhook URL for sending and receiving messages.
+*   **Data Persistence:**
+    *   **Chat History:** Messages, including attachments (converted to Base64 for persistence), are saved in the browser's **Local Storage**.
+This means the chat history is stored on the user's own computer and is specific to their browser.
+    *   **Settings:** All configuration options (Webhook URL, Cloudflare credentials, chat name, emoji, etc.) are also stored in Local Storage.

+This approach simplifies deployment and usage, as no backend infrastructure needs to be maintained for the chat UI itself.

 ## Technologies Used

 *   **Vite:** Fast build tool and development server.